Antoni-Krempa/selected-projects/projects-from-courses/README.md

 - Bookbot

-Now I am on my way to learning Golang for backend development.
-It will be useful for me, as my next project is building a website where users will connect to my server to perform calculations.
+I am currently learning Go for backend development, as it will be useful for my next project: building a website for my shop where users will be able to order personalized string art pieces based on their own photos.
+Users will upload their images to the server, which will then generate a string art visualization.

 [My Boot.dev profile](https://www.boot.dev/u/malephase52)